OpenAEV installation demystified: your ultimate guide

 3. Customize

 You can add several modules depending on your usage.
-You can find what is available here → OpenBAS Ecosystem
+You can find what is available here → OpenAEV Ecosystem

 docker-compose.yml